scikit-bio/scikit-bio/README.rst

 scikit-bio is an open-source, BSD-licensed python package providing data structures, algorithms and educational resources for bioinformatics.

 scikit-bio is currently in pre-alpha release stage.
-We are very actively developing it, and **backwards-compatibility interface changes can and will arise**.
+We are very actively developing it, and **backwards-incompatible interface changes can and will arise**.
 Once the API has started to solidify, we will strive to maintain backwards compatibility.
 We will provide deprecation warnings, etc. wherever possible.

 To view scikit-bio's documentation, visit `scikit-bio.org
 <http://scikit-bio.org>`__.